karimelmel/karimelmel.github.io/_posts/2023-11-08-hardening-cloud-vms.markdown

 **HardeningKitty**

 While considering building my solution based on the different customizations to 'The Microsoft way' I have done over the years, I came across a project that had already done that to the full extent.
-Rather than Group Policy Backups, HardeningKitty provides a PowerShell module and leverages a CSV file where you can modify the settings and audit the state.
-This approach gives hassle-free modifications, lightweight packaging, and visibility https://github.com/scipag/HardeningKitty
+Rather than Group Policy Backups, [HardeningKitty](https://github.com/scipag/HardeningKitty) provides a PowerShell module and leverages a CSV file where you can modify the settings and audit the state.
+This approach gives hassle-free modifications, lightweight packaging, and visibility.

 It also comes with a wide variety of pre-defined baselines.